-After doing serious church-based higher education for decades, we made it official in 2009 and started Bethlehem College and Seminary (BCS).
+After doing serious church-based higher education for decades, we made it official in 2009 and started Bethlehem College & Seminary.
 I love what God has put together.

 As many of you know, I began my ministry back in 1974 as a professor of New Testament.
 Now that the end of my three-decade-long chapter as senior pastor at Bethlehem Baptist Church is on the horizon, I am excited that higher education is still part of God’s call on my life.
-Especially so when I consider that BCS is organically rooted in the very church that I am in my fourth decade of loving.
-As I continue to write and speak, God willing, I am eager to pour energy into raising up the next generation of leaders by serving as Chancellor of Bethlehem College and Seminary.
+Especially so when I consider that Bethlehem College & Seminary is organically rooted in the very church that I am in my fourth decade of loving.
+As I continue to write and speak, God willing, I am eager to pour energy into raising up the next generation of leaders by serving as Chancellor of our school.

 Introducing Bethlehem College

-Many of you have heard of The Bethlehem Institute (TBI), which has recently become Bethlehem Seminary.
-But not as many of you have heard of the college program being birthed here at Bethlehem before our eyes.
+Many of you have heard of The Bethlehem Institute (TBI), which has now become a four-year seminary.
+But not as many of you have heard of the college program birthed here at Bethlehem.
 It takes my breath away when I ponder its depth and its scope and its potential.

 Aims for the College